the-JS-hater/MartinFunnyHouse/report/report-morno368-antni004.typ

 // Did you run into any particular problems during the work?

 == Conclusions
-// not gonna lie, not sure what to put here
+// WARN: not gonna lie, not sure what to put here

 // How did it come out?
 How could it have been done better?
 Overall, pretty much all of the techniques had various drawbacks, and were